Karenmiano/alx-backend-javascript/0x01-ES6_promise/README.md

 This directory contains tasks that I completed, focusing on JavaScript promises.

 ## So what are Promises?
 Promises are objects that represent the eventual completion or failure of an asynchronous operation and its resulting value.
-They offer a more manageable approach to writing asynchronous code compared to callbacks.
+They offer a more manageable approach to managing asynchronous code compared to callbacks.

 A promise object includes: